brandonhyc/note_collection/基础笔记/HTML_CSS_JS/Javascript.md

 # JS 强制转化

+### Where to put <script> tag?
+Either head or body.
+But if it is linked to DOM, we have to put it within or after body.

-# JS Declarations, Initialization and Hoisting
+### 必考 JS Declarations, Initialization and Hoisting
-1. Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope
+1. Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope.
+Function can be called before defines.
-2. JavaScript only hoists declarations, not initialization
+2. JavaScript only hoists declarations, not initialization (literal expression)

 ```javascript
 x = 5; // Assign 5 to x